 Submission Process and Accepted File Formats:

-Manuscripts for Online Mathematics should be submitted online via the EasyChair portal for Online Mathematics.
-(Note that, to submit a paper, you will need to create an account.
-This is straightforward.).
+Manuscripts for Online Mathematics should be submitted by e-mail to the following account “OMJ Editor” <email@example.com>.
 The submitting author, who is generally the corresponding author, is responsible for the manuscript during the submission and peer-review process.

-Manuscripts must initially be submitted as .pdf files through the EasyChair portal for Online Mathematics.
+A manuscripts must initially be submitted as a single .pdf file by e-mail to the following account “OMJ Editor” <firstname.lastname@example.org>.
+The subject field of the e-mail should be “Submission to OMJ“.
 No other file formats are accepted.
 Authors of accepted papers will be asked to provide LaTeX source files of the paper, so please bear this in mind when preparing the paper for submission.

 Once an article has been accepted for publication the author must provide a PDF of the manuscript formatted in the journal LaTeX template along with a ZIP archive containing the LaTeX source files and any figures and tables.
 Authors of accepted manuscripts ‘must‘ use the journal LaTeX template to prepare their final manuscript.